 1929.
 The new butcher’s shop was completed.

 1937.
-They purchased the Queen’s Arms public house and after renovations and alteration rented it out as a private dwelling.
+They purchased the Queen’s Arms public house ( see details in chapter on inns ) and after renovations and alterations rented it out as a private dwelling.

 A party of about 60 members visited the C.W.S.
 Biscuit Works at Manchester in July 1938 and they travelled in ” special buses “.